Pulled Pork Revisited

 - Quantity of coleslaw

 Place tenderloins in roomy oven proof dish and add the other ingredients.
-Cover and place in oven for a good hour.
-Check internal temp of the pork and make sure it has reached 145, or pull a pice apart to check it is cooked, if not return to the oven for another 15 minutes then check again..
+Cover and place in oven for an hour and a half.
+Check internal temp of the pork and make sure it has reached 145F, or pull a pice apart to check it is cooked, if not return to the oven for another 15 minutes then check again..
 Remove tenderloins and shred using two forks. then return to the sauce and cook uncovered for a further half hour until liquid has reduced, lower temperature if the meat starts to burn.

 Serve with extra warmed barbecue sauce and coleslaw.